 Thanks to advancements in mobile technology, you no longer have to leave those incredible games at home.
 Instead, with a Nintendo 64 emulator for your phone, you can take Star Fox or Goldeneye anywhere you go, right in your pocket.
 The N64 emulator scene is huge, and it’s no different on Android devices.
 There are several N64 emulators available for Android, however, which might make it a bit of a confusing choice.
 If you’re looking for a guide for the N64 emulator market on Android, there are two you should look at.

-One of my favorite features of Mupen64Plus is the ability to unzip files immediately.
-When moving my local ROMs over from my PC to my Shield Tablet, I prefer to do so in .zip format, as to save time and file size.
-Mupen allows you to immediately unzip these files in-app, thus sparing the user from having to do so in a file manager application.
+One of my favorite features of M64Plus is the ability to unzip files immediately.
+When moving local ROMs over from my PC to my Android device, using .zip files saves time and file size.
+M64Plus allows you to immediately unzip these files in-app, thus sparing the user from having to do so in a file manager application.
 Definitely cool.
 The app isn’t the prettiest emulator I’ve tested—that definitely belongs to the DS emulator DraStic, or maybe the PSP emulator PPSSPP—but it is clean enough to find any menus and settings you may need for in-game control.
 Mapping my controller for the Shield was a quick and easy process, and I was up and running in minutes.
 I didn’t even have to turn the game controls off—they disable themselves after only five seconds of non-use by default.